ImperialLabs/ImperialLabs.github.io/pages/plugins/plugins_script.md

 The easiest and lowest entry point into creating a "plugin" for SLAPI.

 Just a simple script you wish to run as a bot command.

-It will write out the run: | portion into the appropriate file, mount, and run inside a container.

 ## Script Type Plugin